The non-existence of horizontally flat singularity for steady axisymmetric free surface flows near stagnation points: Degenerate points and a frequency formula

 It is common that both two formulas consist of a non-negative part, which is the first integral on the right-hand side of $H'(r)$.
-We also note that in both of the two problems, $D(r)$ is the true “frequency” and is different because the solutions of the two-dimensional problem and our problem satisfy different equations.
-Here the major differences arise in $V(r)$ for two problems.
-In the two-dimensional problem it is defined to be the non-negative quantity
+We also note that in both problems, $D(r)$ is the “ mean frequency” and is different because the governing equations for the two problems are different.
+Here the major differences arise in $V(r)$, $Z(r)$ and $K(r)$.
+As for $V(r)$, it is defined to be the non-negative quantity